-- We respect your right to privacy and we handle the information you have given to us in line with the obligations of the Data Protection Acts. - We will only share this information with other healthcare staff who need to know this information - This includes your GP and public health nurse. - We also share some information with the General Register Office so that you can register your baby's birth.
+- We respect your right to privacy and we handle the information you give to us in line with our obligations under data protection law. - We will only share this information with other healthcare staff who need to know this information. - · This includes your GP and public health nurse. - We also share some information with the General Register Office so that you can register your baby's birth.